bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Management configuration
 ========================

-Get management1 playbook
+Get managements playbook
 ------------------------

 We are going to use the provided default playbook.
 This playbook will install most of the **core** roles.
 Enough to deploy first stage of the cluster.

-Copy example playbook management1 to /etc/bluebanquise/playbooks/:
+Copy example playbook managements to /etc/bluebanquise/playbooks/:

 .. code-block:: bash

   mkdir /etc/bluebanquise/playbooks/
-  cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/management1.yml /etc/bluebanquise/playbooks/
+  cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/managements.yml /etc/bluebanquise/playbooks/

 Then, we will ask Ansible to read this playbook, and execute all roles listed inside on management1 node (check hosts at top of the file).